Insurance for a Leased Vehicle

 Many leasing companies offer GAP insurance at the point of sale, adding an initial few hundred pounds on to the initial cost of the lease and giving you a heightened level of security for the time you have the car.

 In a competitive marketplace, you may well be able to get a much cheaper quote for your GAP insurance.
-Give Compare UK Quotes a call and we will help you find the right GAP insurance for your circumstances – don’t always just accept the first offer you are given by the leasing company.
+When you look for the right GAP insurance for your circumstances, don’t always just accept the first offer you are given by the leasing company.

 If you are looking to lease a car for business purposes, do not forget the need for business car insurance.